DimaD/ruby_instance_eval_experiments/README.markdown

 And everything works as expected.
 At this place many of them are starting to understand what Sunspot uses instance_eval to provide this nice DSL.

-instance_eval allow you to execute the block of code in context of any object.
+instance_eval allows you to execute the block of the code in context of any object.
 In context means if you do

     @object.instance_eval { puts self }